catkutay/HIT226slides/week1/index.md

 ![Git GUI buttons with push selected](images/gitgui-push.png) <!-- .element: class="fragment" data-fragment-index="4" -->

 Note:
 When you finish you'll need to commit to save your work and push to send them to the server.
-From Git GUI select "rescan" to search for changed files.
+From GUI select "rescan" to search for changed files.
 You should see a list of modified files appear.
 Now open the Commit menu and select "Stage to commit".
 Now your files are staged you can commit them to the repository.
 Enter a description of what has changed in the "Commit Message" field and click the "commit button".
 Your changes are now saved".
 Click the push button to send your changes to the server.

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
-### Activity: Git local repository
+### Activity: Bitbucket local repository
 * Clone your repository to your local machine
 	* You can get the address from the green clone button on github
 * Copy your prep for unit site to the directory
 * Add the new files to git
 * Commit the staged files with the comment "add initial files"
-* Push your code and check it appears on the github website
+* Push your code and check it appears on the Bitbucket website

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->